jasonpilz/laptop/README.md

 ## TODO

 - git diff so fancy
-- export DOFTILES env var
+- export DOFTILES env var + ask for it at start of script with my default
-- use same user dir on all machines
 - install Gotham-custom.itermcolors from dotfiles
+- script for cloning all repos
+- script for global install of useful rubygems
+- script for global install of useful npm packages

 - [ ] npm install -g (Be sure to `asdf reshim nodejs` after)
     ```sh